pridiltal/priweb/content/outreach/SLAAS-workshop/index.md

   name: Follow
   url:
 slides: example
-summary: Mini-workshops on open source software tools for data science
+summary: This hands-on workshop aims to equip participants with the fundamentals of programming in R and give them skills needed to apply data analysis approaches to their research questions.
 tags:
 - workshops
-title: Data Snacks
+title: Data Analysis with Python Programming for Beginners.
 url_code: ""
 url_pdf: ""
 url_slides: ""